 Headrests can make or break a recliner.
 In the wrong position, the headrest can tilt your head uncomfortably forward or push your shoulders away from the recliner.
 Adjustable headrests give you the option of customizing the recliner for each user.

-Recliners come in different sizes and dimensions, from petite to oversize.
+Recliners come in different sizes and dimensions, from petite models for those with limited space to oversize versions suited to great rooms and other large rooms.
 Measure the space available in your home and compare that measurement with the dimensions of the recliner.
 Take into account its dimensions when reclined with the footrest extended to be sure it will fit in your room while leaving two to four inches of clearance between the recliner and the wall.
 Also, make sure there’s enough space for people to walk around the recliner when it’s fully extended.

 Recliners come in all styles, from modern to rustic and everything in between.
 If you’re unsure what style to get, look at the furniture you already own.
 See if you can find common materials, colors, or accents to help the recliner blend in with your décor.
 There are enough recliners available that you should be able to find one that works.

 Recliners come in all sizes in order to fit a variety of human frames.
 It’s important to find a recliner that fits the proportions of the person who will be sitting in it most often.
 When sitting, be sure your feet touch the floor and that there is no gap between your lower back and the backrest.
 The headrest shouldn’t touch your shoulders or push your head unnaturally forward.

 A circular swivel base allows you to turn the recliner for greater versatility.
 You can find two-position, rocker, and push-back models with swivel bases.
 A chair with a swivel is nice because you can easily look around the room while sitting in it.